De Sitter-Invariant Black Holes: Cosmological coupling of black holes

-The de Sitter-invariant black hole comprises an event and a cosmic horizon, which make up a unique entangled system.
-These horizons show a fundamental difference: where the event horizon has a singularity at the center of the horizon, the cosmic horizon does not have it~(see Equation~\eqref{f(r)}).
-Consequently, where the event horizon is always tied to a definite position in space, the cosmic horizon is not tied to any definite position in space.
+The de Sitter-invariant black hole features an event horizon and a cosmic horizon, forming a unique entangled system.
+These horizons show a fundamental difference: whereas the event horizon has a singularity at the center of the horizon, the cosmic horizon does not have~(see Eq.~\eqref{f(r)}.
+Consequently, whereas the event horizon is always tied to a definite position in space, the cosmic horizon is not.
 This position-indefiniteness allows us to assume that all black holes contribute to an effective cosmological term for the universe.

-Thus, if the dark energy stored in all black holes can provide the necessary amount of energy to account for the dark energy we measure today, one can assume that the dark energy stored in the black holes represents the universe's dark energy.
-Such an assumption establishes a link between the black hole's dynamics and the universe's evolution.}
+Thus, if the dark energy stored in all black holes can provide the necessary amount of energy to account for the dark energy we measure today, one can assume that the dark energy stored in black holes represents the universe's dark energy.
+Such an assumption establishes a link between the black hole's dynamics and the universe's evolution.

-Of course, if there exists a cosmological coupling of black holes, it should be at work at any cosmic time.
-In particular, it should hold at the primordial universe.
+Of course, if a cosmological coupling of black holes exists, it should be at work at any cosmic time.
+In particular, it should hold in the primordial universe.
 In this case, to drive inflation and the subsequent universe expansion, it would be necessary to presuppose the existence of primordial black holes with $E_\Lambda \gg E_M$.
-This assumption represents an essential move because, today, black holes are mainly associated with the gravitational collapse of old giant stars.
+This assumption represents a crucial step because, today, black holes are primarily associated with the gravitational collapse of old, giant stars.